jonathankellyva/vdc-helper/README.md

 * Allow filtering Audition History by Listened/Shortlisted.

-#### Other

-* Pop up notifications when you receive a new job invitation or when a client listens to or shortlists one of your auditions.

-* On the Answered Jobs page and in the Audition History of the Statistics page, link to the job posting rather than your response.
-Personally, I usually want to view the job posting rather than my response anyway, so I figured I might as well link to that by default.
+* In the Audition History, link to the Job Details page for each job rather than to the Job Response page.

 ### Upcoming Feature Ideas